lawrencecox1234/Java-Android-Quiz-App/README.md

 		* Click Finish

 * Wait for the gradle process to sync up (if applicable)
-* To complete this app I used similar styling to the "To List" project from the "The complete Java Android App development Bootcamp" Udemy course

-## Running the app

 * Sometimes the Agp and activity version is out of date:
     * Open the gradle/libs.versions.toml file